Phonon modal analysis of thermal transport in ThO2 with point defects using equilibrium molecular dynamics: Discussion

-The substantial contribution of acoustic phonons to the thermal conductivity of pristine ThO$_2$ at 300 K has been discussed in previous studies \cite{Jin2021,malakkal2023firstprinciples,LIU201811}.
-The proportion of acoustic contribution is identified to be around 73\% for pristine ThO$_2$ by Liu et al. \cite{LIU201811} and Malakkal et al. \cite{malakkal2023firstprinciples} based on the second and third order IFCs \cite{gonze1994interatomic} derived from DFT calculations.
+The substantial contribution of acoustic phonons to the thermal conductivity of pristine ThO$_2$ at 300 K has been discussed in previous studies \cite{Jin2021,Malakkal2024,LIU201811}.
+The proportion of acoustic contribution is identified to be around 73\% for pristine ThO$_2$ by Liu et al. \cite{LIU201811} and Malakkal et al. \cite{Malakkal2024} based on the second and third-order IFCs derived from DFT calculations.
 Further, Jin et al. \cite{Jin2021} reported an acoustic contribution of 67.5\% using IFCs based on the CRG interatomic potential as used in this work.
-However, here, we note that the acoustic contribution is 60\% from the BTE-NMA method.
+However, here, we note that the acoustic contribution is 60\% from the RTA-NMA method.
 The distinction of this work is the incorporation of dynamics in computing phonon relaxation time, which takes full consideration of phonon scattering at all orders from the dynamics at finite temperatures.
 This comparison suggests that the computation of relaxation time that relies only on three-phonon processes accounts for around 7.5\% overestimation of the acoustic contribution.
-In addition, within the GKMA scheme, a much reduced acoustic contribution (40\%) is found for pristine ThO$_2$.
-This discrepancy is because GKMA is not based on SMRT approximation in which phonon-phonon scattering events are assumed to be not correlated \cite{Henry2009}.